Laxdip/Port-Suite/README.md

 # 🔍 Port-Suite

-**Port-Suite** is a multi-language network port scanning suite.
+**Port-Suite** is a network port scanning suite.
 Each implementation is optimized for a specific use case from speed to accuracy to usability.

 ---